Los Angeles Chargers vs. Minnesota Vikings NFL Week 10 Odds, Plays and Insights - NewsBreak

 - Minnesota has four wins against the spread in eight games this year.

-- The Vikings have been underdogs by 3.5 points or more two times this year and have covered the spread every time.
+- This year, the Vikings have won ATS in each of their two games as an underdog of 3.5 points or more.

-- Minnesota's games this season have gone over the total in four out of eight opportunities (50%).
+- Minnesota's games this year have hit the over on four of eight set point totals (50%).

-- Minnesota is 4-0 against the spread and 2-2 overall when the team records more than 25.1 points.
+- Minnesota is 4-0 against the spread and 2-2 overall in games when it records more than 25.1 points.

-- In games that Minnesota churns out over 358.6 yards, the team is 3-2 against the spread and 3-2 overall.
+- When Minnesota amasses more than 358.6 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Vikings have five giveaways this season, while the Chargers have 10 takeaways.
+- This year the Vikings have five turnovers, five fewer than the Chargers have takeaways (10).

 Home and road insights

-- Los Angeles has two wins against the spread, and is 2-2 overall, at home this season.
+- At home this year, Los Angeles has two wins against the spread and is 2-2 overall.

-- This season, in four home games, Los Angeles has gone over the total twice.
+- In four home games this season, Los Angeles has hit the over twice.

 - Minnesota is 3-1 against the spread, and 1-3 overall, away from home.

-- In four away games this year, Minnesota has hit the over every time.
+- In four road games this year, Minnesota has gone over the total every time.

 Powered by Data Skrive.